-- 1. Assess and manage non-diet factors that can raise serum potassium, such as: hyperglycemia, constipation, new ACEi/ARB medication started. - 2.
-Assess dietary potassium intake:
+1. Assess for non-dietary factors that can raise serum potassium, such as: hyperglycemia, constipation, new ACEi/ARB medication started.
+Advise on best practice for managing hyperglycemia and constipation.
+Document that new ACEi/ARB may be a contributing factor and direct GP to CKD pathway (as per above link).

+2. Assess dietary potassium intake:

-Focus on less nutritious sources first, such as processed meats with K additives (ie. potassium lactate, phosphate or acetate), salt substitutes (ie. potassium chloride in Half SaltTM) and excessive coffee/black tea intake (>3cups/day).
+Focus on less nutritious sources first, such as processed meats with potassium additives (i.e. potassium lactate, phosphate or acetate) or salt substitutes (ie. potassium chloride in Half SaltTM).

-Collaborate with renal RD if further intervention is needed.
+Collaborate with renal RD if further intervention is needed - discuss with RD Team Lead.